National League East: Other postseason teams

-††† – The Braves and Mets finished tied for first place with identical records.
+††† – In 2022, the Braves and Mets finished tied for first place with identical 101–61 records.
 The Braves were declared division winners, due to having won the season series against the Mets, and the Mets received the wild card berth.

+†††† – In 2024, the Braves and Mets finished tied for the second wild card berth with identical 89–73 records.
+The Braves won the second wild card berth, due to having won the season series against the Mets, and the Mets received the third wild card berth.